AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_ios.md

 Once a thread is disbanded, all chat group members receive the `AgoraChatThreadManagerDelegate#onChatThreadDestroyed` callback.
 In a multi-device scenario, all the other devices receive the `multiDevicesThreadEventDidReceive` callback triggered by the `AgoraChatMultiDevicesEventThreadDestroy` event.

-<div class="alert note">Once a thread is destroyed, all data of the thread is deleted from the local database and memory.</div>
+<div class="alert note">Once a thread is destroyed or the chat group where a thread resides is destroyed, all data of the thread is deleted from the local database and memory.</div>

 The following code sample shows how to destroy a thread: